 If you’ve seen any of my posts on facebook or twitter, you’ll have seen my “rants” about what’s been going on recently in terms of my health- I’m just a big bag of fun….
 Getting ready for a long ranting post-

 But when I posted on facebook- I saw so many me too’s- but finding these me too’s on the general internet has not been as fruitful in my searching attempts.

-I started having some awesome problems with my period….
-Again……… I went into the doctor hoping for a “stronger” script to help with this.
-I’ve been exhausted and my BGs have been everywhere, etc. Then hello- period is two weeks early- and it’s still happening as we speak…
+I started having some awesome problems with my period…. again……… I went into the doctor hoping for a “stronger” script to help with this.
+I’d been exhausted and my BGs had been everywhere, etc. Then hello- period was two weeks early- and it was still happening as I write this…

 Well then after a work-up and everything- the doctor goes- well I’m pretty sure it’s PCOS (Polycystic Ovary Syndrome).

 Then she calls me later that day (as many of us know- same day calls often raise anxiety levels)- and she tells me- my thyroid is off too, but she’s pretty certain it’s both (something with my thyroid and PCOS) based off my symptoms and initial blood work.
 I need to get to the appropriate doctors ASAP.

 Let’s back-up- I DON’T HAVE AN ENDO RIGHT NOW basically.
 I’m switching again (the newest endo I found, left….) and haven’t even had an appointment yet.
 But I contacted her- and she’s been awesome.
 She looked at my initial blood work-

 So it’s either thyroiditis again or sub-clinical hyperthyroidism.
 For right now- we’ll be doing check-in’s to make sure I’m feeling okay- and then go in for my appointment in a few weeks to figure out exact next steps.
 So I don’t have to have another appointment.
 But in the mean time….
 I’m supposed to run higher…